 This is not a 9-to-5 job.
 The 3-day-a-week office requirement, combined with the startup pace, means that work bleeds into evenings and weekends, especially around major model launches or product deadlines.
 If you're coming from a large European corporation expecting a relaxed pace, the adjustment will be significant.

 That said, French labor law provides some meaningful guardrails that American startups lack.
 The droit à la déconnexion (right to disconnect) is legally protected in France, and while startup culture pushes against it, the legal framework creates a floor that doesn't exist at comparable US companies.
-For comparison, OpenAI scores the same 3.6 on WLB but without any of these legal protections.
+For comparison, OpenAI scores 3.6 on WLB but without any of these legal protections.
 Anthropic is slightly better at 3.7.

 Career Growth & Opportunities